Christina Dodd Celebrates The First Twenty-Eight Years Of Her Writing Career

 1. Nine out of ten people in the U. S. want to write a book.
 One out of that nine thinks s/he’ll do it “when s/he has a free weekend.”
 In many states, it’s a misdemeanor to kill this person.

 1. Publishing is divided into two distinct occupations: Writing Books and Being an Author.
 Writing Books consists of being alone for months on end, creating imaginary people who converse, face challenges, and make love.
-Being an Author consists of introducing yourself to sometimes incredulous booksellers, talking to total strangers as they enter Wal-mart in the hopes of selling them a book, and interacting with publishers and editors in a manner that will convince them you’re sane enough to write forty-nine more books.
+Being an Author consists of introducing yourself to sometimes incredulous booksellers, talking to total strangers as they enter Wal-mart in the hopes of selling them a book, and interacting with publishers and editors in a manner that will convince them you’re sane enough to write fifty-seven more books.
 This is why all authors are schizophrenic.

 1. It’s well worth pondering that most people don’t have a cool job that consists of being alone for months on end while creating imaginary people who converse, face challenges, and make love.
 It’s worth the schizophrenia.